Allergens

 Pet allergies can be a major nuisance, making it difficult to breathe or causing discomfort.
 To control pet allergens in your home, you will need to take a few key steps.
 The first is to limit your pet's exposure to certain areas of the house, such as bedrooms or where people tend to gather frequently.
 You should also routinely clean high-traffic areas such as the kitchen or living room.
 Vacuum carpets and upholstered furniture.
 Use a damp mop to remove pet dander and hair from kitchen and bath flooring.
 Use an allergen spray, regularly.
 Additionally, you should wash all textiles (clothing, bedding and towels) on a regular basis using a hypoallergenic detergent.
 By taking these steps, you can help minimize the amount of allergens in your home and improve your quality of life with a beloved pet.

-5 steps to reduce pet allergens in your home
+5 steps to reduce pet dander in your home

 1. Keep your pet out of the bedroom.
 This is probably the single most important thing you can do to help reduce your pet allergens.
 By keeping your pet out of the bedroom, you create a safe haven where you can retreat when symptoms start to flare up.
 Change into clean clothes before entering the room to reduce pet dander.